gabrieleara/PARTSim/src/PlotSched/README.md

 Examples of `.pst` files can be found in `examples/` folder.

+To enlarge the trace, hold the right button and slide your mouse.

 #### Rules

 Because of how the tool is implemented, the following rules apply: